Dekkonot/rbx-api-dump/README.md

 If `securityFilter` is provided, it acts identically, except that instead of filtering tags it filters the security of members.
 For ease of use, some common filters are provided in [filters](#filters)

 If `memberFilter` is provided, it acts as a filter to exclude members based on their names.
 The tree should be composed of a map of superclass names to any members you would like to filter.
-As an example, something like `API.getMembers("BasePart", {["FormFactorPart"] = {"FormFactor"}})` would prevent `FormFactor` from being included in `BasePart`'s returned members, as `FormFactorPart` is a superclass of `BasePart`.
+As an example, something like `API.getMembers("BasePart", {["FormFactorPart"] = {["FormFactor"] = true}})` would prevent `FormFactor` from being included in `BasePart`'s returned members, as `FormFactorPart` is a superclass of `BasePart`.

 ### getProperties